Ru-T/TicTacToe/tasks.md

 ##BUGS
-[  ] Bug in winning method - not acknowledging some wins [  ] Bug in unbeatable - seemingly moving to random when should be blocking [  ] Bug in returning error when first entry is not "one" or "two"
+[  ] Bug in winning method - not acknowledging some wins [  ] Bug in unbeatable - seemingly moving to random when should be blocking

 ## TASK LIST